 As children grow older and enter grade school, the social circle that influences their ideas of morality can expand.
 And although that can create problems, parents still wield an incredible amount of influence.
 Even older kids who are internalizing their ideas of right and wrong still watch parental cues.
 Moms and dads must therefore reinforce those cues by asking questions and genuinely listening to their children.
 Parents should make sure that listening includes allowing their children to feel their feelings, even if that’s unpleasant.
 Validating feelings is crucial, as brushing them off teaches kids to ignore and internalize them.

 “When a child is afraid, for example, it is probably more helpful to say things like ‘I see you are scared, tell me about it’ rather than glossing it over with comments like ‘Don’t worry, you don’t have anything to be afraid of,’” says Creelman.
 “When a parent acknowledges and names feelings, this helps a child feel understood.
 Feeling this from others helps build the ability to do this when interacting with others later on, which is a foundational component of empathy.”

 Adolescence is often when kids start to address more complicated moral ideas, such as the concept of the ‘white lie.’
 Once they are able to consider another person’s perspective, lying to preserve their feelings becomes a legitimate moral question.

 This is not the time to shelter kids.
-It is a time for them to read more, to get involved, to learn from experience.
-This can include volunteering at a soup kitchen, going to a rally for the underprivileged, raising money for a disadvantaged group, or tutoring low income children for free – maybe even in their homes.
+It’s a time for them to read more, to get involved, to learn from experience.
+This can include volunteering at a soup kitchen, going to a rally for the underprivileged, raising money for a disadvantaged group, or tutoring low-income children for free.

 This article was originally published on